AFDudley/sqlsol/Sqlsol - The (sort of) Definitive Guide.md

 Finally after the tables have been defined and updated we need the cache to update throughout its life span.
 Thankfully this part is easy.
 Whenever an object is updated you simply need to emit an event with the name of the table you wish to update along with the required keys.
 SQLSOL will listen to any event with a naming scheme of "update\*".

-*NOTE do not name any events with the same update\* naming scheme or sqlsol with crash.*
+NOTE do not name any events with the same "update\*" naming scheme or sqlsol with crash.*

 For example we have two tables and we will define an update event for each of them.